ScratchAddons/website-v2/content/docs/develop/userscripts/about-userscripts.md

 Userscripts are JavaScript files that are executed every time the user loads a Scratch page.
 They can modify the document's HTML, add new buttons, customize Scratch editor behavior, and so much more.

 Similarly to userscripts that you might download for userscript managers like Tampermonkey or Greasemonkey, Scratch Addons userscripts consist of pieces of JavaScript that are executed in the same execution context as the JavaScript code from Scratch itself.
-In browser extension vocabulary, this execution context is often named "main world".
+In browser extension vocabulary, this execution context is often called the "main world".

 Even though Scratch Addons userscripts are part of a browser extension, they cannot access any `chrome.*` or `browser.*` APIs.
 Instead, Scratch Addons offers an [`addon.*` API](/docs/reference/addon-api/).